Introduction to Buy-to-Let Mortgages for First-Time Landlords

 A lender may grant a residential homeowner a ‘consent to let’ which allows them to rent out their property for a maximum of 12 months without having to make changes to the residential mortgage.

-This is a short-term solution and is a good option for the homeowner if they believe that the state of the housing market would improve within a years’ time, enabling them to sell the house later.
+This is a short-term solution and is a good option for the homeowner should they require time to change their circumstances.

-A more long-term solution for an accidental landlord could be that they switch their residential mortgage into a buy-to-let.
-It should be noted that there may be changes that come with this switch such as a lower loan to value and the rate of the mortgage may also differ from the current rate.
+A more long-term solution for an accidental landlord could be that they switch their residential mortgage into a Buy-to-Let.
+It should be noted that there may be charges that come with this switch such as a lower loan to value and the rate of the mortgage may also differ from the current rate.

 Selecting a letting agent